Alexander Grafton 1845-1907

 For many years Marian was a member of the Board of Guardians, representing the St. Mary’s parish.
 She organised teas for the aged poor at the Town Hall every New Year.

 Electric light comes to parts of Bedford Town

 On 6th December 1894, an historical event took place in Bedford when electric lighting illuminated parts of the town.
-These areas were at St. Peter’s Street, St. Cuthbert’s Street, High Street, Mill Street, Lime Street, Prebend Street, St. Paul’s Square, and parts of Dame Alice Street.
-The generating station was built at Prebend Street.
+These areas were St. Peter’s Street, St. Cuthbert’s Street, High Street, Mill Street, Lime Street, Prebend Street, St. Paul’s Square, and parts of Dame Alice Street.
+The generating station was built at Prebend Street for the Borough Council.
 It was 17 metres by 9 meters, with a high ceiling and a dado of white enamelled bricks.
 The upper part of the building housed a powerful travelling crane, made by Grafton & Co.
 It could lift six tons to almost any part of the generating works.
 The cost of the crane in 1894 was £85.
-In 2017, this would be worth approximately £6,974.19

 In 1903, Alexander gave a speech at the Conservative meeting in Bedford.
 In his speech, he gave an example of what foreign tariffs had done for Bedford.